evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_Cross_Turismo/chargingcurve.md

 The above charging curve is at optimum conditions.
 However, cold or hot temperatures can significantly affect the curve.
 This curve also is based on starting charging on a low state of charge.
 Therefore, plugin in at a higher level can affect the curve positively or negatively.
 Read more about what affects charging speed in our [charging article.](../../../../../technology/battery/charging/)

-Porsche Taycan Turbo S Sport Turismo have battery heating, making charging at an optimum battery temperature easier.
+Porsche Taycan Turbo Cross Turismo have battery heating, making charging at an optimum battery temperature easier.

 {{<evkxdisplayaddarticle />}}